-

 requiring sitting or little activity

-said or done without having been planned or written in advance
+said or done without having been planned in advance

 spend thoughtlessly; throw away